Olga Kulchynska

 Since receiving First Prize at the Francisco Viñas Vocal Competition in Barcelona in 2015, Olga Kulchynska has quickly established herself as one of the leading lyrical sopranos of her generation.
 She frequently appears with the world’s leading opera houses, including the Metropolitan Opera, Opernhaus Zürich, the Bayerische Staatsoper, Opéra National de Paris, and the Gran Teatre del Liceu.

-Olga Kulchynska was educated in music theory at the R. Glier Kyiv Institute of Music and continued with vocal studies at the Pyotr Tchaikovsky National Music Academy of Ukraine.
+Olga Kulchynska was educated in music theory at the R. Glier Kyiv Institute of Music and was graduated in vocal studies at the Pyotr Tchaikovsky National Music Academy of Ukraine.
 In addition to placing first at the Viñas Competition, Kulchynska has been the recipient of prizes in numerous international vocal competitions including Plácido Domingo’s Operalia Competition, the Bul-Bul International Vocal Competition in Baku, and the Mykola Lysenko International Music Competition in Kiev.

 News